OPUS Research Assessment Framework (RAF)

 To ensure the successful implementation of the RAF, five categories of interventions have been identified: Policy, Resource, Repository, Awareness Raising, and Training.
 These interventions emphasize the need for senior management support, clear strategies, procedural guidelines, adequate resources, easily accessible repositories, education for researchers on data collection, and training initiatives to equip researchers with necessary skills.

-A Holistic Approach to Research Evaluation with the OPUS Research Assessment Framework (RAF) Indicators and Metrics (Deliverable D3.1: Putting Indicators to the Test)
+The OPUS Research Assessment Framework (RAF) Indicators (Deliverable D3.1: Putting Indicators to the Test)

 To capture the comprehensive nature of researchers’ activities, the OPUS RAF incorporates three types of indicators: process, output, and outcome indicators.
 Process indicators track ongoing or developing activities, while output indicators measure tangible products or clear endpoints resulting from those activities.
 Finally, outcome indicators assess the immediate or short-term results generated by the outputs.